- Abuse vs Addiction

 - Hallucinogens.
 It is a psychoactive agent that causes hallucinations, disrupts the perceptions of reality in an intoxicated person, and other substantial subjective changes in thought process.
 LSD (lysergic acid diethylamide), magic mushrooms (psilocybin), ketamine and mescaline (Peyote), PCP (phencyclidine), are some of the hallucinogens used recreationally.
 Misperceptions often lead to dangerous behaviors like jumping out of a window imagining to have wings and can fly.
 These drugs can cause a person to feel highly suspicious, become very aggressive, to have an exceptional amount of physical strength and making the person quite dangerous to others.

-- Heroin.
+- 6-MAM.
 It is a relatively inexpensive illicit drug made from morphine and has a high potential for addiction.
-Heroin abuse among young women has increased in US and there is also growing concern regarding users contracting and spreading diseases like HIV/AIDS by sharing needles.
+6-MAM abuse among young women has increased in US and there is also growing concern regarding users contracting and spreading diseases like HIV/AIDS by sharing needles.

 - Inhalants.
 Because of its easy accessibility, inhalants are one of the most commonly abused groups of substances.
 These are volatile toxic substances usually found in household cleaners like bleach, ammonia, gasoline, aerosols and other substances that emit fumes.
 An inhalant can cause brain damage making complete recovery more difficult and even death depending on the use.

-- Marijuana.
+- MMJ.
 It is a common psychotropic drug extracted from dried leaves, stems, flowers and seeds of the Cannabis sativa or Cannabis indica plant.
-It stimulates the brain cell receptors leading to mood swings, paranoia, memory and learning impairment, hallucinations, breathing problems, etc. Medical cannabis is used as antispasmodic agent, analgesic, THC, etc. Marijuana offers euphoric effects when smoked, ingested, snorted, or injected.
-Marijuana has been legalized in some states.
+It stimulates the brain cell receptors leading to mood swings, paranoia, memory and learning impairment, hallucinations, breathing problems, etc. Medical cannabis is used as antispasmodic agent, analgesic, THC, etc. MMJ offers euphoric effects when smoked, ingested, snorted, or injected.
+MMJ has been legalized in some states.

 - Methamphetamine.
 It is a strong central nervous system stimulant that is mainly used recreationally and less commonly as a second-line treatment for ADHD and obesity.
 There are various forms of this drug, from prescription medications like Ritalin, Concerta, Focalin and Adderall to illicit drugs like methamphetamine (crystal meth).
 Overdose of any of these drugs can result in seizure and death.